 Penny had more treatment decisions to make but struggled to understand exactly what type of breast cancer she had.
-Fortunately, a friend from Penny’s Bible study group worked for Genomic Health, and he explained that because her tumor was classified as lymph-node-negative, estrogen-receptor positive, she could use a test called Oncotype DX to determine the likelihood that her cancer would return.
+Fortunately, a friend from Penny’s Bible study group worked for Exact Sciences, and he explained that because her tumor was classified as lymph-node-negative, estrogen-receptor positive, she could use a test called Oncotype DX to determine the likelihood that her cancer would return.

 Penny's doctor ordered the test.
 Her Recurrence Score result was 13, indicating that there a low risk breast cancer would return.
 Penny and her doctor decided she would forego chemotherapy and opted for radiation and hormonal therapy only.
 Penny credits the test with putting her back in control of her disease and life.

 Today, Penny is healthy and busier than ever growing and selling produce at the farmers’ market, making wine with her husband and looking after over 70 animals that live on their land.